KatiRemo/KatiRemo/README.md

 Hey!
 I'm Kati, glad you found me here!

+I'm working at Ambientia as a Junior Software Developer.
-I'm studying at Business College Helsinki to become a Full Stack Developer.
+I'm also still a student and completing my degree at Business College Helsinki to become a Full Stack Developer.

-I am currently on study leave from Surf House Finland Oy Ltd.

-I am looking for a company to complete my internship in starting in May 2022.

 🌱 I’m currently learning React & Redux, TypeScript, JavaScript, AWS & CI/CD, Node & Express.

-📫 You can reach me fastest by email: kati.remo@edu.bc.fi or kati.remo@gmail.com
+📫 You can reach me fastest by email: kati.remo@ambientia.fi